nemuelw/Delta/README.md

 # Delta
 FUD Linux Remote Access Trojan

+## DISCLAIMER :
+I will not be responsible for any damage that may arise out of unethical use of this project .
+Have fun :)

 ## Capabilities :
 - Execute shell commands
 - Capture screenshot of victim machine